St10482946/kindernest/README.md

 - Activities images row added with hover scale effect
 - Part 1 is in main, Part 2 updates are in part2-changes
 - Screenshots and changelog below provide evidence of Part 2 implementation as required by rubric

+## Part 3 Details
+- Part 3 focused on adding **interactivity, dynamic content,   JavaScript functionality, animations, improved forms, and SEO enhancements**.
+No layout or design changes were required; only functional upgrades.
+- **JavaScript Interactivity**
+- Added full-screen **lightbox gallery** with navigation controls.
+- Implemented **dynamic content loading** for selected sections.
+- Included a **search/filter script** where required.
+- Added gentle **scroll and hover animations** using CSS + JS.
+- **Wave Animations**
+- Added animated SVG waves to the homepage hero section.
+- Added matching animated wave at the bottom of the footer.
+- Ensured smooth transitions and visual consistency.
+- **Form Enhancements**
+- Added full **client-side validation** for:
+  - Name
+  - Email
+  - Phone
+  - Message content
+- Added **real-time error messages** and styled alerts.
+- Prevented default browser alerts; custom feedback only.
+- Added **AJAX submit simulation** for Contact form.
+- Added **dynamic output** on admissions form depending on user inputs.
+- **SEO Improvements**
+- Added meta tags for title, description, and keywords on all pages.
+- Improved heading hierarchy and semantic structure.
+- Added descriptive alt text for all images.
+- Improved internal linking to strengthen crawlability.
+- Added `robots.txt` and `sitemap.xml`.
+- Enhanced content readability for SEO.
+- **Code & Repository Improvements**
+- Cleaned all JavaScript files and organized them into sections.
+- Added comments and improved readability.
+- Updated README to include Part 3 documentation.
+- Added Part 3 notes and changelog entries.

 ## Feedback Received (from Part 1 of Part 2)
 | Area | Score | Comments |